gabotechs/lazaro/README.md

 </p>

 ## Custom snake game environment
-If you want to know how to create your own environment, checkout [this cool tutorial](docs/SNAKE_ENV.md), where you will build the snake game from scratch in a few lines of code and train an agent on it
+If you want to know how to create your own environment, checkout [this tutorial](docs/SNAKE_ENV.md), where you will build the snake game from scratch in a few lines of code and train an agent on it

 ## Tensorboard integration